-Do you know which Christmas cookies are the most popular in the Czech Republic?
-Here's the answer: Linzer cookies, aka linecke cukrovi!
+Do you know which Christmas cookie is the favorite in the Czech Republic?
+The answer is Linzer cookies, or as Czechs we call them, Linecké cukroví!

 These are small festive cookies made of shortbread pastry filled with fruit jam.
 They are classically shaped like hearts, flowers, or stars.
 Czechs bake Linzer cookies a few days before Christmas so that the cookies have time to soften.